+An Exemplary Education

+- Support existing and develop new programs that attract students and serve the needs of Wisconsin. - Strengthen University Honors and departmental honors programs. - Collaborate with alumni and partners to enhance scholarships, highimpact practices and internships that range from local to international opportunities.

-An Exemplary Education Nationally Distinctive Partnerships Sustainable Campuses pro oport existing and develop new ograms that attract students and ve the needs of Wisconsin engthen University Honors and Foster new academic and co-curricular partnerships that support our bold vision and new learning opportunities Identify, with UWEC Foundation, new Work to achieve carbon neutrality by 2050 Integrate sustainability into curricula and HIPs across disciplines and Col ent pra bartmental honors programs llaborate with alumni and partners to hance scholarships, high-impact actices and internships that range m local to international opportunities philanthropic support and collaborations Encourage partnerships that intersect health & wellness, EDI and sustainability Work with Barron County to advance regional economic development campuses Implement carbon-free & reduced carbon systems Seek 3rd-party certification for new buildings
+Nationally Distinctive Partnerships

+- Foster new academic and cocurricular partnerships that support our bold vision and new learning opportunities. - Identify, with UW-Eau Claire Foundation, new philanthropic support and collaborations. - Encourage partnerships that intersect health and wellness, EDI and sustainability. - Work with Barron County to advance regional economic development.

+Sustainable Campuses

+- Work to achieve carbon neutrality by 2050. - Integrate sustainability into curricula and HIPs across disciplines and campuses. - Implement carbon-free and reduced carbon systems. - Seek third-party certification for new buildings.

-Our Collective Action: Meet our Goals
+Our Collective Action: MEET OUR GOALS